How To Come Up With An Effective Test Automation Strategy

 Where to Automate?

-Test Automation environment is very much similar to the overall QA environment as mentioned below:
+The test Automation environment is very similar to the overall QA environment as mentioned below:

 1. Test automation should be performed on the QA environment and not on the dev environment.